-7(vii) The collection or removal of materials not imported by the permit holder
+7(viii) Collection or removal of materials not imported by the Permit holder

-Material may be Collected or removed from the Area only in accordance with a Permit and should be limited to the minimum necessary to meet scientific or management needs.
+Material may be collected or removed from the Area only in accordance with a Permit and should be limited to the minimum necessary to meet scientific or management needs.

-Material of human origin likely to compromise the values of the Area, and which was not brought into the Area by the Permit holder or otherwise authorised, may be removed unless the impact of the removal is likely to be greater than leaving the material in situ.
+Material of human origin likely to compromise the values of the Area, and which was not brought into the Area by the Permit holder or otherwise authorized, may be removed unless the impact of the removal is likely to be greater than leaving the material in situ.
 If this is the case, the appropriate national authority must be notified and approval obtained.

-7(viii) Disposal of waste
+7(ix) Disposal of waste

-At a minimum, all the wastes (non-human or human) should be managed in accordance with Annex III and not disposed of into freshwater streams or lakes, onto ice-free areas, or onto areas of snow or ice which terminate in such areas of high ablation.
+At a minimum, all wastes, including all human wastes, shall be managed in accordance with Annex III and not disposed of into freshwater streams or lakes, onto ice-free areas, or onto areas of snow or ice which terminate in such areas of high ablation.

-7(ix) Measures that may be necessary to continue to meet the aims of the Management Plan
+7(x) Measures that may be necessary to continue to meet the aims of the Management Plan